Cathedral of the Incarnation (Garden City, New York): High altar

 In the late 1950s, changing liturgical preferences led to alterations that compromised the altar's original design and visual impact.
 The poorly executed masonry work inhibited the use of the canon's stalls in the apse and rendered the presider's stall unusable.

-During Lent 2024, as part of ongoing restoration efforts under Dean Sniffen, the High Altar was restored to its original 1885 configuration.
+During Lent 2024, as part of ongoing restoration efforts under Sniffen, the altar was restored to its original 1885 configuration.
 The restoration involved disassembling, cleaning, and repairing the intricate stonework in situ, repositioning the side panels that had been rotated ninety degrees in the 1950s back to their north and south orientations, and repairing the marble inlays.
 The restoration returned the upper sanctuary to its original layout, providing more space around the altar and restoring functionality to the canon's and presider's stalls.

-Undercroft and Crypt
+Undercroft and crypt

 The cathedral's undercroft contains various functional spaces including choir practice areas, vesting rooms, and the Chapel of the Resurrection.
 This 16-sided marble polygon features chapel a 20-foot domed ceiling and serves as the burial place of Cornelia Clinch Stewart and, reportedly, Alexander Turney Stewart, though the identification of Stewart's remains has been subject to historical controversy due to the theft of his body in the 1870s.
 The second, fourth, and seventh Bishops of Long Island - Frederick Burgess, James Pernette deWolfe, and Orris G. Walker - are also interred here.